Concordium/concordium-base/haskell-bins/genesis/README.md

 - If `--gdver=3` then the tool will output initial genesis for protocol version 1.
   (This is the default if no version is specified.)
 - If `--gdver=4` then the tool will output initial genesis for protocol version 2.
+- If `--gdver=5` then the tool will output initial genesis for protocol version 3.

 ## Printing contents of genesis blocks